Susana Díaz: 2017 run for PSOE leader

 Díaz submitted her bid for the 2017 PSOE leadership election, along with Pedro Sánchez and Patxi López.
 She was supported by three former party leaders—Felipe González, José Luis Rodríguez Zapatero and Alfredo Pérez Rubalcaba—as well as several former PSOE ministers and regional leaders.
 Sánchez used Díaz's support from party leaders to portray her as the establishment's candidate.
 Díaz lost the election, with a 10-point deficit to Sánchez in the membership vote.

-2018 snap election and exit of regional power
+2018 snap election and loss of regional power

-In May 2018, national PSOE leader Pedro Sánchez filed a vote of no confidence in the government of Mariano Rajoy, that placed himself as Prime Minister of Spain with the support of Podemos and Catalan and Basque nationalist parties.
-Citizens, Díaz's partner in Andalusia strongly opposed to these movements, withdrew their support from PSOE and Díaz, triggering a snap election.
+In May 2018, national PSOE leader Pedro Sánchez filed a vote of no confidence in the government of Mariano Rajoy, that placed himself as Prime Minister of Spain with the support of Podemos, and Catalan and Basque nationalist parties.
+Citizens, Díaz's partner in Andalusia, was strongly opposed to these parties and withdrew its support from PSOE and Díaz, triggering a snap election.
 In the 2018 Andalusian regional election, support for Díaz's PSOE dropped to 33 seats, losing 14 from the previous election.
-While the most-voted in Andalusia, but Díaz could lose the presidency of Andalusia if the PP and Citizens joined forces with Vox, a new political party that retrieved 12 seats and was labelled by Diaz as "far-right".
+While it was still the most-voted party in Andalusia Díaz lost the presidency of Andalusia to the PP and Citizens, who joined forces with Vox, a new political party that won 12 seats and was labelled by Diaz as "far-right".